Ceili Dance:

 along with a few steps, and the musicians come n go .
 You never know what will happen, but for sure it will be entertaining.

-Here's a video samples of traditional Irish session with the
+Here's several video samples of traditional Irish sessions I think you'll

 |